Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Introduction

 in which $P$ is an underlying data distribution governing the randomness $\zeta\in\Omega$, and $h$ is a known real-valued function.
 Stochastic gradient descent (SGD) or stochastic approximation is a popular numerical approach to solve \eqref{eqt: stochastic optimization problem}.
 With an initial guess $x_0\in\mathbb{R}^d$, SGD iteratively updates the solution using

 where $\zeta_t$ is a sample drawn using a Monte Carlo model generator or real data.
-The Robbins-Monro \cite{robbinsMonro} procedure outputs $x_n$ after a large number of iterations \eqref{eqt: stochastic optimization problem}.
+The Robbins-Monro procedure \citep{robbinsMonro} outputs $x_n$ after a large number of iterations \eqref{SA iteration}.
 Alternatively, one might take the average $\bar{x}_n \triangleq\frac{1}{n}\sum_{t=1}^nx_t$ as the output.
-This is known as the Polyak-Ruppert-Juditsky averaging \cite{doi:10.1137/0330046} and for convenience in this paper, we call it averaged stochastic gradient descent (ASGD).
-Both approaches are prevalent, with ASGD known to be more robust with respect to the step size $\eta_t$ \cite{rakhlin2012making}.
+This is known as the Polyak-Ruppert-Juditsky averaging \citep{doi:10.1137/0330046}, and for convenience in this paper, we call it averaged stochastic gradient descent (ASGD).
+Both approaches are prevalent, with ASGD known to be more robust with respect to the step size $\eta_t$ \citep{rakhlin2012making}.

 We aim to conduct inference or quantify statistical uncertainty in SGD.
-Our goal is to construct a $1-\gamma$ confidence interval for (each component of) the true optimal solution $x^*$ of problem \eqref{eqt: stochastic optimization problem} using the iterates \eqref{SA iteration}.
-Despite the popularity of SGD, to our best knowledge, this problem has been systematically studied only recently, driven by applications in exploration \cite{lattimore2020bandit} and as stopping criteria \cite{su2018uncertainty,JMLR:v19:17-370,chen2020statistical}.
+More specifically, our goal is to construct a $1-\gamma$ confidence interval for (each component of) the true optimal solution $x^*$ of problem \eqref{eqt: stochastic optimization problem} using the iterates \eqref{SA iteration}.
+Despite the popularity of SGD, to our best knowledge, this problem has been systematically studied only recently, driven by applications in exploration \citep{lattimore2020bandit} and as stopping criteria \citep{su2018uncertainty,JMLR:v19:17-370,chen2020statistical}.
+In the following, we first review these recent approaches, discuss their main ideas as well as challenges, which then motivate our proposal in this paper.